November 21, 2024

 Despite this, most analysts anticipate approval.
 Asset manager BlackRock reportedly has already bought 10 million dollars in bitcoin.

-A Spot Bitcoin ETF (Exchange-Traded Fund) is a financial product that tracks the price of Bitcoin and is traded on traditional stock exchanges.
-It allows investors to gain exposure to Bitcoin without actually buying and holding the cryptocurrency themselves.
+A (Exchange-Traded Fund) is a financial product that tracks the price of Bitcoin and is traded on traditional stock exchanges.
+It allows investors to exposure to Bitcoin without actually buying and holding the themselves.

 The key features of Spot Bitcoin ETFs are: